Menu Close

 Podaca on the Makarska River

 We also visited Podaca, which is a little further south along the Makarska Riviera.
 Here we stayed at a small campsite called Camp Podaca.
-The campsite is multi-storey, giving you a beautiful view of the sea.
+The campsite is on several floors, which means that you have a beautiful view of the sea.

 Camp Podaca i Podaca på Makarska rivieran